 To help potential coders and aspiring programmers better understand what they can build with Microsoft .NET, we’ve compiled a list of 5 popular programs and technologies powered by the Microsoft .NET framework and the languages within it:

-Have you ever visited a website and been greeted by the popup saying, “Your Flash Player needs to be updated in order to visit this site?”.
-Adobe Flash (which runs the Flash Player you’ve probably been avoiding upgrading) is used for websites, web applications, desktop applications, and videos games, but it’s actually built in FlashDevelop.
+Adobe Flash (which runs the Flash Player you’ve probably been avoiding upgrading) is used for websites, web applications, desktop applications, and video games, but it’s actually built in FlashDevelop.
 This is a free and open source code editor to help developers work faster and smarter with project compilation, templates, debugging, and more.
 FlashDevelop is written in C# and can be improved and optimized by any coder familiar with Microsoft .NET.

 Microsoft Visual Studio

-Similar to FlashDevelop, Microsoft Visual Studio is used to develop websites, web applications, services, and even mobile applications.
-Using programs like Windows API, Windows Forms, Windows Presentation Foundation, Windows Store, and Microsoft Silverlight, Visual Studio has built in tools like debuggers, for designers, and database schema designers.
-Not only can you use the Microsoft .NET Framework in Visual Studio, but Visual Studio is actually built with .NET.
+Microsoft Visual Studio is used to develop websites, web applications, services, and even mobile applications.
+Visual Studio has built in tools like debuggers for designers and database schema designers.
+Not only can you use the Microsoft .NET Framework in Visual Studio, but Visual Studio is built with .NET.
+The program achieves many innovations using programs like Windows API, Windows Forms, Windows Presentation Foundation, Windows Store, and Microsoft Silverlight.